 Corrupt poster or background images

-Incorrect poster or background images are those that looks funny or is incomplete.
+Incorrect poster or background images are those that look funny or is incomplete.
 The movie is identified correctly by Kodi, but the poster or background needs to be refreshed.

 This can be easily fixed by removing the entry (C/Context menu -> Manage… -> Remove from library) and simply by updating the library.